dspatel19/Predictive-Modeling-Analytics-on-HMEQ-Data-/README.md

   - Calculate the RMSE for both the training data set and the test data set
   - List the RMSE for the test data set for all of the models created (tree based and regression).
 Discuss which one is the most accurate.
 Which one would you recommend using?
   - For one of the Regression Models, print the coefficients.
 Do the variables make sense?
 If not, what would you recommend?

+## Neural Networks
+we will continue to use Python to develop predictive models.
+In this assignment, we will use two different types of regression: Linear and Logistic.
+We will use Logistic regression to determine the probability of a crash.
+Linear regression will be used to calculate the damages assuming that a crash occurs.

+#### Create a Training and Test Data Set:

+#### Tensor Flow Model To Predict Loan Defaults:

+- Develop a model using Tensor Flow that will predict Loan Default.
+  - For your model, do the following:
+  - Try at least three different Activation Functions
+  - Try one and two hidden layers
+  - Try using a Dropout Layer

+- Explore using a variable selection technique
+- For each of the models
+  - Calculate the accuracy of the model on both the training and test data set
+  - Create a graph that shows the ROC curves for both the training and test data set.
+  - Clearly label each curve and display the Area Under the ROC curve.
+  - Display a ROC curve for the test data with all your models on the same graph (tree based, regression, and TF).
+Discuss which one is the most accurate.
+Which one would you recommend using?

+#### Tensor Flow Model to Predict Loss Given Default:
+- Develop a model using Tensor Flow that will predict Loan Default.
+- For your model, do the following:
+  - Try at least three different Activation Functions
+  - Try one and two hidden layers
+  - Try using a Dropout Layer
+- Explore using a variable selection technique
+- For each of the models
+  - Calculate the RMSE for both the training data set and the test data set
+  - List the RMSE for the test data set for all of the models created (tree based, regression, and TF).
+Discuss which one is the most accurate.
+Which one would you recommend using?